 To password protect a WooCommerce product, in the Dashboard, head to the product you'd like to protect.
 Then, in the Publish box, next to Visibility click Edit then select Password Protected categories.
 Enter your chosen password, then click Update (or Publish if the product is yet to be published).

 But password protecting an individual product is not the best choice in many situations.
 If you want to sell more than a couple of products to wholesale customers, for example, creating individually password-protected categories is going to use up a lot of your time, and it's not very user-friendly.

 How to password protect product categories

-WooCommerce Password Protected Categories makes an entire product category private.
+WooCommerce Password Protected Categories make an entire product category private.
 This allows you to easily create wholesale areas, client-specific products, a private area for individual clients, and members-only stores.